Katharina Binz: Political career

 Since 2007, Binz has been a member of the district executive of Bündnis 90/Die Grünen Mainz.
 She became active in local politics in the 2009 local elections in Rhineland-Palatinate, in which she won a seat on the Mainz city council.
 She was also elected as a successor for one of three seats for the Greens on the local council of the Hartenberg-Münchfeld district, and took up the mandate on 8 August 2011.
 She left this body on 30 November 2013 due to a move to Mainz-Finthen.

 From 20 April 2013 to 20 May 2017, Binz was state chairwoman of Bündnis 90/Die Grünen Rhineland-Palatinate.
 On 1 April 2017, she succeeded Eveline Lemke in the State Parliament of Rhineland-Palatinate and resigned as state chairwoman on 20 May 2017.

-Binz stood for the Greens in the Mainz I constituency for the 2021 Rhineland-Palatinate state election and won the first direct mandate for the Greens in the Rhineland-Palatinate state parliament here with 29.6 per cent of the primary vote.
+Binz stood for the Greens in the Mainz I constituency for the 2021 Rhineland-Palatinate state election and won the first direct mandate for the Greens in the Rhineland-Palatinate state parliament here with 29.6 percent of the primary vote.
 On 18 May 2021, she was appointed Minister for Family, Women, Culture and Integration in the Cabinet Dreyer III.
 In the course of this, she resigned her state parliament mandate.
 Daniel Köbler succeeded her in the Landtag.

 Binz was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.